trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > By default, NGINX will use the default DHE (Ephemeral Diffie-Hellman) paramaters provided by OpenSSL.
+This uses a weak key that gets lower scores.

   > The DH key is only used if DH ciphers are used.
 Modern clients prefer `ECDHE` instead and if your NGINX accepts this preference then the handshake will not use the DH param at all since it will not do a `DHE` key exchange but an `ECDHE` key exchange.

-  > Most of the modern profiles from places like Mozilla's ssl config generator no longer recommend using this.
+  > Most of the modern profiles from places like Mozilla's SSL config generator no longer recommend using this (for TLS 1.3 but DH Key is still used for TLS 1.2).

   > Default key size in OpenSSL is `1024 bits` - it's vulnerable and breakable.
-For the best security configuration use your own `4096 bit` DH Group or use known safe ones pre-defined DH groups (it's recommended) from [mozilla](https://wiki.mozilla.org/Security/Server_Side_TLS#ffdhe4096).
+For the best security configuration use your own DH Group (min. `2048 bit`) or use known safe ones pre-defined DH groups (it's recommended) from the [Mozilla](https://wiki.mozilla.org/Security/Server_Side_TLS#ffdhe4096).

+  > The 2048 bit is generally expected to be safe and is already very far into the "cannot break it zone".
+However years ago people expected 1024 bit to be safe so if you are after long term resistance You would go up to 4096 bit (for both RSA keys and DH parameters).
+It's also important if you want to get 100% on Key Exchange of the SSL Labs test.

+  > You should remember that the 4096 bit modulus will make DH computations slower and won’t actually improve security.

+  There is [good explanation](https://security.stackexchange.com/questions/47204/dh-parameters-recommended-size/47207#47207) about DH parameters recommended size:

+  > _Current recommendations from various bodies (including NIST) call for a 2048-bit modulus for DH.
+Known DH-breaking algorithms would have a cost so ludicrously high that they could not be run to completion with known Earth-based technology.
+See this site for pointers on that subject._

+  > _You don't want to overdo the size because the computational usage cost rises relatively sharply with prime size (somewhere between quadratic and cubic, depending on some implementation details) but a 2048-bit DH ought to be fine (a basic low-end PC can do several hundreds of 2048-bit DH per second)._

+  Look also at this answer by [Matt Palmer](https://www.hezmatt.org/~mpalmer/blog/):

+  > _Indeed, characterising 2048 bit DH parameters as "weak as hell" is quite misleading.
+There are no known feasible cryptographic attacks against arbitrary strong 2048 bit DH groups.
+To protect against future disclosure of a session key due to breaking DH, sure, you want your DH parameters to be as long as is practical, but since 1024 bit DH is only just getting feasible, 2048 bits should be OK for most purposes for a while yet._

 ###### Example